Countries With the Most Time Zones (and Why France Beats Everyone)

 Key facts at a glance

-- France: 12 time zones, or 13 if Antarctica is counted.
+• France: 12 time zones, or 13 if an Antarctic claim is counted in the list you’re using.

-- United States & Russia: 11 time zones each when territories and outlying islands are included.
+• United States & Russia: 11 time zones each in many rankings once territories and outlying islands are included.

-- United Kingdom & Australia: about 9 time zones each once you include overseas territories and Antarctic bases.
+• United Kingdom & Australia: about 9 time zones each when overseas territories and Antarctic stations are counted.

-- Global picture: there are about 38 distinct UTC offsets in use worldwide as standard times.
+• Global picture: there are about 38 distinct UTC offsets in use worldwide as standard times (counts vary slightly by definition).

 Which Country Has the Most Time Zones in the World?

-France uses 12 official civil time zones worldwide, or 13 if you include its uninhabited Antarctic claim.
-The United States and Russia each have 11 time zones recognised for civil use once you include their various island territories.
-The difference between 12, 13 and 11 comes down to how lists treat remote islands, overseas territories and Antarctic claims.
+France uses 12 official civil time zones worldwide, or 13 in some lists that include an uninhabited Antarctic claim.
+The United States and Russia each have 11 time zones in many rankings once you include their island territories and remote possessions.
+The difference between 12, 13, and 11 comes down to how a list treats overseas territories, tiny outlying islands, and Antarctica.

-Those big headline numbers come from the way time-keeping sites and atlases group official civil time zones by country, using datasets such as the IANA time zone database and national laws on “legal time”.
-Authors then decide whether to include overseas territories, uninhabited islands or Antarctic claims.
+Those headline numbers come from the way time-keeping references group official civil time by country, using legal definitions and widely used datasets such as the IANA time zone database.
+Authors then decide whether to include overseas territories, uninhabited islands, or Antarctic claims.

-This means that “the country with the most time zones” is not just about the mainland map you see in school.
-France’s compact European core uses a single time zone.
-What lifts it is the worldwide spread of its territories.
-Russia’s 11 time zones sit almost entirely on one huge landmass, while the United States mixes a continental core with scattered island possessions.
+This means “the country with the most time zones” isn’t just about the mainland map you see in school.
+France’s European core uses one time zone.
+What lifts it is the worldwide spread of French territories.
+Russia’s 11 zones sit mostly on one huge landmass, while the United States mixes a continental core with scattered islands.

-Most modern rankings of “countries with the most time zones in the world” follow this same pattern: France in first place, the United States and Russia tied in second, then the United Kingdom and Australia, with Canada just behind.
-The exact numbers sometimes shift by one depending on whether the author counts Antarctic claims or uninhabited islands, but the order at the top is very stable.
+Most modern rankings follow this same pattern: France in first place with 12 time zones (or 13 including Antarctica), the United States and Russia tied in second with 11 each, then the United Kingdom and Australia on roughly nine, with Canada just behind on six.
+The exact totals can shift by one depending on the rules, but the order at the top is usually very stable.

 Which country has the most time zones without overseas territories?